 How Etherpad Stacks Up

-The software does a great job of providing a clean and bright interface across their desktop and mobile app versions.
-The user experience is well-thought-out and logical with menuing and settings that are clear.
+The software does an impressive job of providing a clean and bright interface across its desktop and mobile app versions.
+The user experience is well-thought-out and logical, with menuing and clear settings.
 The web-based version performs very well.

 Standard Notes falls short in out-of-the-box features.
 Additional functionality comes from a variety of extensions that the user must install on each platform.
 Even formatting text inside notes or attaching images is not supported until an extension is added to the app.